ExpressionEngine/ExpressionEngine-User-Guide/source/templates/templates_as_files.rst

-Saving Templates to Text Files
+Saving Templates as Text Files
 ==============================

 ExpressionEngine supports saving Template Groups and Templates as